 Stay at The Majestic Malacca for 2 nights

 Upon arrival in Kuala Lumpur, you will be collected by one of our representatives and driven approximately two hours to Malacca, a historic port once the hub of the spice trade.
-During your time in Malacca, enjoy a guided walking tour of this UNESCO World Heritage city, soaking up the diverse architectural styles and visiting highlights including Christian churches, one of Malaysia’s oldest Chinese temples, Red Square, and a Portuguese Fortress.
+During your time in Malacca, enjoy a guided walking tour of this UNESCO World Heritage city by a local guide, soaking up the diverse architectural styles and visiting highlights including Christian churches, one of Malaysia’s oldest Chinese temples and a Portuguese Fortress.
 If visiting on the weekend, make a visit to the vibrant Jonker Street Night Market to browse the stalls and enjoy some delicious street food.

 Days 3 - 6 : Kuala Lumpur, Malaysia